-However, Department of Personnel & Training (DOPT) had forwarded to this Ministry for comments, the recommendations of the High Level Standing Committee which had been appointed by the Union Public Service Commission (UPSC) in July, 2009 to examine the modalities for implementing the recommendations of the Parliamentary Resolution of 1968.
-According to the Resolution, languages included in the Eighth Schedule to the Constitution and English shall be permitted as alternative media for the All India and higher Central Services examination after ascertaining the views of Union Public Service Commission (UPSC) on the future scheme of the examinations, the procedural aspects and the timing etc.
+However, the Department of Personnel & Training (DOPT) had forwarded to this Ministry for comments, the recommendations of the High-Level Standing Committee which had been appointed by the Union Public Service Commission (UPSC) in July 2009 to examine the modalities for implementing the recommendations of the Parliamentary Resolution of 1968.
+According to the Resolution, languages included in the Eighth Schedule to the Constitution and English shall be permitted as alternative media for the All India and higher Central Services examination after ascertaining the views of the Union Public Service Commission (UPSC) on the future scheme of the examinations, the procedural aspects, and the timing, etc.

 (ii) All candidates should have the option to write Civil Services Examination either in Hindi or English.